Wyatt-SG/whop-license-middleware/README.md

 ## Endpoints

-API usage examples in the postman folder
+API request examples in the postman folder

 [How to import a postman collection](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)